 We follow guidelines set out by Age UK England and hold the Quality Counts charter mark for good governance and care.
 We adhere to Data Protection and Environmental Health Standards.

 Please also see our vacancies page.

-Our friendly staff operate under the management of Centre Manager Sharon Strouvalis.
-Sharon heads a team of care staff, catering staff and administrative staff who together make the centre a friendly and welcoming environment.
+Our friendly staff operate under the management of the centre manager, who heads a team of care, catering and administrative staff and together they provide a friendly and welcoming environment.

 Our team of qualified care staff fulfil essential personal care needs, such as assisted bathing, dispensing of medication, nail clipping for diabetics, dietary supervisions as well as keeping an eye on the general health and well being of our clients.

 Our team of kitchen staff cook a varied range of dishes for each lunch time.
 More details of the catering at the Centre can be found here.

 Our volunteers are invaluable members of the Saxon family.
 Volunteers come from various backgrounds, bring a multitude of skills and abilities and their time spent at the Saxon Day Centre can be very enjoyable and fulfilling.
 Volunteers contribute in a variety of ways, such as: